ZhanarBaken/Astana_Real_Estate_Price_Estimation/README.md

 Extracting pertinent details about residential complexes from kn.kz, I enrich my dataset with additional insights into neighborhood characteristics, amenities, and community features.
 This information contributes to a more comprehensive understanding of the factors affecting property prices in Astana.

 By synergizing these tools and data sources, my notebook offers a sophisticated solution for estimating real estate prices in Astana.
 Through detailed code demonstrations and insightful analysis, I aim to provide valuable insights to stakeholders in the Astana housing market.

+## Accessing the Deployed Project

+The project is deployed and accessible online.
+You can access it by clicking [here](https://afternoon-coast-48911-526b96a0969a.herokuapp.com).

 ![Here should have been an image from the application's website.](data/app.png)